2014 Se og Hør media scandal: Surveillance debate

 The Danish activist Peter Kofod, writing on the Danish blogging platform DenFri in a post titled "En dybfølt tak til Se & Hør" (English: "A heartfelt thanks to Se & Hør"), commented that while Edward Snowden's NSA leaks provoked a subdued response amongst the Danish media, politicians, and "gossiping class", the Se og Hør case shifted media focus to surveillance and caused a number of influential people to recognise this surveillance as a problem.
-Kofod's opinion was reflected in an editorial by Information's editor-in-chief Christian Jensen, who called the contrast in reactions "surveilllance hypocrisy".
+Kofod's opinion was reflected in an editorial by Information's editor-in-chief Christian Jensen, who called the contrast in reactions "surveillance hypocrisy".
 Berlingske journalist Mads Kastrup wrote:

 and noted that the use of the hush-hush source by Se og Hør was exactly such a story.

 A week after the scandal broke, Edward Snowden wrote a piece for Berlingske that remarked "[t]he Se & Hør allegations are a reminder that until the Folketing takes action to get to the bottom of the mass surveillance problem, our rights are risk".

-Altinget.dk's editor-in-chief Rasmus Nielsen wrote that "the Nets scandal is unfortunately just another step in the weakening of the citizen compared to the state, search egines, data harvesting and so on".
+Altinget.dk's editor-in-chief Rasmus Nielsen wrote that "the Nets scandal is unfortunately just another step in the weakening of the citizen compared to the state, search engines, data harvesting and so on".
 He gave another example of public workers' access to the CPR database.